It is the absence of menstruation; it can be primary or secondary.

 If patients have had menstrual periods of 13 years of age and have no signs of puberty (for example, any type of breast development), they should be evaluated for primary amenorrhea.

-Secondary amenorrhea : the cessation of menstruation after it has begun.
-In general, patients should be evaluated for secondary amenorrhea if menstruation has been absent for 3 months or 3 typical cycles because from menarche to perimenopause, a menstrual cycle that lasts 90 days is unusual.
+Secondary amenorrhea: the cessation of menstruation after it has begun.
+Patients should be evaluated for secondary amenorrhea if menstruation has been absent for three months or three typical cycles.
+A menstrual cycle of 90 days is unusual, from menarche to perimenopause.

 Amenorrhea is usually classified as:

 - Pregnancy (the most common cause in women of reproductive age)

 - Delayed puberty